 Quinoa is one of the healthiest grains on earth.
 This recipe incorporates brown rice flour, quinoa flour, eggs, almond milk and a host of spices to create a nutritious waffle.
 Top with your favorite all-natural sweetener and a touch of fresh fruit, and enjoy.

 These beautiful grain-free waffles are topped with a natural fruit syrup, sweetened naturally with honey.
-For a vegan option, substitute maple syrup for the raw honey and enjoy.

 If a waffle and a doughnut had a baby, this delectable treat would be the result.
 Perfect as a special breakfast treat, or as a snack, these sweet, crunchy and tender waffles will delight you.

 This vegan waffle recipe is packed with flavor from crystalized ginger, cinnamon, almond butter, bananas and apples.
 One note for success on this recipe is be sure to coat your waffle iron well between each waffle to ensure the waffles don’t stick.
-Remember to use the best oils for cooking: either ghee, coconut oil or even fair-trade palm oil.

 Coconut, eggs and bananas give this healthy waffle recipe a great base, and the maple cream adds a decadent twist.
 Swap out the agave nectar for honey or maple syrup in the waffle, and use raw heavy cream in the sauce.
 Don’t skip the step where you toast the coconut — that’s where the flavor comes from.